 The appellant must also file with the docketing statement the \$175 fee for docketing the appeal.
-If you believe you are indigent (i.e. can't afford the fee), you should complete and return an affidavit of indigence (a sample form of which is attached as Form 3).
-Either the trial court or the Court of Appeals can determine indigence based on Texas Rule of Appellate Procedure 20.1, and the procedures for filing and contesting an affidavit of indigence are set out in that rule.
+If you believe you are indigent (i.e. can't afford the fee), you should complete and return an affidavit of indigence (a sample form of which is available as Form 3).
+Texas Rule of Appellate Procedure 20.1 states the procedures for filing and contesting an affidavit of indigence.